Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion: Novelizations

 145 novels based on and continuing the series were published over the years, often with settings which were considerably different from those seen in the series.

+The first issue of novels included stories 1 to 7 of the TV series.
+It is also noted that the main character has his middle name changed from Allister to Allistair.

+The 35 paperback novels span years of the tv series setting (3000 to 3003) as well as stories of the crews adventures to 3012.
+Further 111 pulp novels continue the adventures to 3107 (and, briefly, to 3711, to incorporate time travel).
+The pulp novels also chronicle the early adventures of the crew starting with McLane's graduation from space academy in 2988 (12 years earlier).

+The TV series makes several references to the two Galactic or Interplanetary Wars.
+The First Galactic War (400-500 years before the stories setting) was between rebels of the Neptune Colony against the Earth Government.
+References to this are made in the series episode 5 - Fight for the Sun, where the defeated rebels now live in peace on planet Chroma.

+The pulp novelizations also related some of the pre-Raumpatrouille adventures of the older crew members.
+One reveals that McLane served under General van Dyke's father in the Second Galactic War.
+McLane also mentions his former military war-time commander, Commodore Ruyther, who is now retired and a minerals transporter captain, in series episode 3 - Guardians of the Law.

 Feature film

 A movie composed of various scenes from the original series, together with some new footage, debuted in 2003 but did not match the success of the original series.
 As described by Dietmar Schönherr in an interview, the series had tried to deal with serious issues, a fact appreciated by many of its viewers.
 The movie's producers tried to replicate the series in trash culture style, however, thereby alienating much of the original fan base.
 The title of the movie was "Raumpatrouille Orion – Rücksturz ins Kino".
 The storyline was about the invasion and attacks of the Frogs, the term now becoming an acronym for "Feindliche Raumverbände ohne galaktische S'eriennummer" (roughly Hostile Space Combat Units Without Galactic Serial Identification Number).
-This description appears for the first time in the film and contradicts the series, where Atan Shubashi and Hasso Sigbjörnson, who were the first humans to see the Frogs, called them "Frösche" (German for frogs) first, but later switched to the English translation because "Frösche" sounded too familiar to describe the aliens.
+Strangely the English subtitles version indicate that FROGS stands for Foreign Race Of Galactic Scoundrels.
+Either way, this description, appearing for the first time in the film, contradicts the TV series, where Atan Shubashi and Hasso Sigbjörnson, who were the first humans to see the Frogs on far space outpost MZ4, calling them "Frösche" (German for frogs) first, but later switched to the English translation because "Frösche" sounded too familiar to describe the aliens.